 Optimizing Images For Web

-Search engines like Google and Bing evaluate page speed, and prefer to direct search traffic to faster websites.
-So when optimizing your website to rank competitively in search engines, page speed is an important factor to consider.
+Search engines also measure page speed, and prefer to direct search traffic to faster websites.
+When optimizing your website to rank competitively in search engines, page speed is an important factor to consider.

-Web browsers such as Edge, Chrome and Safari also tend to struggle to scroll and perform smoothly when there are a lot of really large images rendered on a single web page, and you might notice additional slowness when editing website pages.
+Web browsers also struggle to perform smoothly when a high number of large images are present on a single web page, and you may notice additional slowness editing website pages.

-Oncord automatically optimizes images by resizing them down to an appropriate resolution and resampling them without introducing noise.
-You can also improve this by selecting the best file format for the type of image you're uploading and resizing responsive images to specific dimensions.
+You can further improve this, by choosing the best file format for the type of image you're uploading, and by resizing images to a more appropriate size.

 How to Optimize Images for Web Use